Miami Homestead General Aviation Airport

 Miami Homestead General Aviation Airport is a county-owned public-use airport in unincorporated Miami-Dade County, Florida, United States, located 4.6 mi northwest of the central business district of Homestead.

 History

 The airport was renamed from "Homestead General Aviation Airport" to "Miami Homestead General Aviation Airport" in December 2014 by the Miami-Dade County Commission.

+In 2026, the airport was named as a potential site for local aviation leaders to expand as a commercial reliever to the Miami International Airport.
+While MIA is nearing capacity, studies have found it is time to start developing new commercial aviation options so that projects are complete by the time MIA is at capacity.
+Other options include expanding the Miami Executive Airport or building a new airport from scratch.

 Facilities and aircraft

 Homestead General Aviation Airport covers an area of 960 acre at an elevation of 9 ft above mean sea level.
 It has two asphalt paved runways: 18/36 is 3,999 by 100 feet (1,219 x 30 m) and 10/28 is 3,000 by 75 feet (913 x 23 m).
 It also has one grass runway: 9U/27U is 2,500 by 150 feet (762 x 46 m).